sjaehn/BShapr/README.md

 In the background of the shape editor a stereo monitor visualizes the input and the output levels.
 You can change the zoom by pressing SHIFT key AND scrolling the mouse wheel.

-### Method
+### Effect

-Select a method that will be applied on the input signal by the use of the shape.
+Select a effect that will be applied on the input signal by the use of the shape.
 You can choose between:

 * Level
 * Amplification